P-p-H-d/mlib/README.md

 Initialize the buffer 'buffer' for 'size' elements.
 The 'size' argument shall be the same as the one used to create the buffer or the one used to create the buffer was '0'.
+The size of the buffer shall be lower or equal than UINT\_MAX.
 This function is not thread safe.

 ##### void name\_clear(buffer\_t buffer)